Bayesian estimation of lineage specific substitution rates in conserved non-coding regions while accounting for phylogenetic discordance

 Install

-For those with the most up to date version of Anaconda installed, you can install PhyloAcc with bioconda in a fresh environment with a single command:
+For those with the most up to date version of conda and mamba installed, you can install PhyloAcc with bioconda in a fresh environment with a single command:

 For more help or troubleshooting installation, please see the Install page.